(Revised and reproduced from Cameroon Life, Vol. II, N° 7, October 1992, pp.41-43)

 Let me saunter further down what my friend, Francis Wache, calls the dusty, cob-webbed path of memory.
 The year is 1984.
 The month, June.
 The city, Edmonton .
 The province, Alberta.
 The country, Canada.
 My phone rings.
 I pick it up and can tell from the characteristic hollow sound that it is a long distance call.
 I am not wrong for on the line is Mrs. Elizabeth (Liz) Cockburn from Guelph in Western Ontario .
 Whoever has been involved with Anglophone primary education in this country in the past ten years or so, will agree with me that Liz Cockburn has made a monumental contribution to the development of creative teaching in our primary schools.

 Liz is inviting me to Guelph where the Association for Creative Teaching (ACT), her brain-child, is about to hold.
 This is not the first time I am being invited to attend an ACT project.
 Two years ago, I had received a similar invitation from her.
 By then I did not know who she was, but she had heard about me from my brother, Kenjo, then a graduate student at Laval University in Quebec, and from Mr. Patrick Mbunwe Samba, the then ACT Co-ordinator in Bamenda.
-Mr. Mbunwe was in Guelph and my brother would be joining him soon.
-Could I join them too so we could reflect on the ACT project that she and Dr. Douglas (Doug) Killam, Chair of English at Guelph University, were already at work on?
+Mr. Mbunwe is in Guelph and my brother will be joining him soon.
+Can I join them too so we can reflect on the ACT project that she and Dr. Douglas (Doug) Killam, Head of the Guelph University English Department, are already at work on?
 I thought I would give it a shot, and I was not disappointed at all.
 Far from it!

 For one week, Mr. Mbunwe Samba, my brother, Kenjo, Fred Yiran – an excellent artist whom America seems to have completely swallowed – Liz Cockburn, and I, worked to develop reading material for Anglophone primary schools.
 That was the first time I was working so closely with primary school material and I learnt a great deal from that experience.
 Even though Dr. Fonlon was not present with us on that occasion, his name was on everyone’s lips.
 Liz and Dr. Killam spoke in laudable terms of his role in facilitating contacts with the Cameroonian educational authorities, thus helping to ensure the success of the ACT enterprise.